matheuscscp/pimenta-judge/README.md

 $ pjudge stop
 ```

-### Important hints
+### VERY IMPORTANT HINTS
 * `pjudge start` creates a binary file inside the folder (`mycontest/contest.bin`) to avoid future start commands from lauching the judge again and `pjudge stop` removes this file.
 So if the computer shuts down instantly (as in an energy cut), you should remove this file to start the judge again!
+* `pjudge` keeps nothing of its file structure (described below) in memory.
+Anything you change in the directory will take effect instantly!
 * All it takes to run a `pjudge` instance is a folder and a port.
 So you can have multiple contests running in the same host/operating system!
-* `pjudge` keeps nothing of its file structure (described below) in memory.
-Anything you change in the directory will take effect instantly!

 ## Directory and file structure
 | Type      | Name                                            | Function              |